julienwidmer/101320111_comp3123_labtest2/README.md

 ![Screenshot of the app running in a browser with the future weather highlighted](./resources/screenshots/S4-OpenWeather-FutureWeather.png)

 ## Postman response input
+Note: The API was removed from the parameters in Postman AFTER performing the request and BEFORE taking the screenshot.
 ![Screenshot of Postman using the Daily Forecast 16 Days API](./resources/screenshots/S6-Postman-OpenWeather-FutureWeather.png)